thingsiplay/fpath/doc/fmt.md

 {.isreg:TEXT}       - place any TEXT, if its an existing regular file {.islink:TEXT}      - place any TEXT, if its an existing symbolic link

-{.size}             - auto formatted file size with a unit of 1 rounding digit {.b}                - file size in bytes
+{.size}             - file size with auto detect size and unit type, 1 rounding digit {.b}                - file size in bytes
 {.kb}               - file size in kilobytes, 2 rounding digits {.mb}               - file size in megabytes, 2 rounding digits